Configure NGINX

 • /bin/ (recursive)

-1. Adjust the configuration file
+1. Customize configuration file

-If upgrading in the NGINX configuration file, replace the line
+During an upgrade in the NGINX configuration file, replace the line

 location ~ (css|download|images|include|is|script|temp|thirdparty|userfiles) {